 Qarshi (also a written Karshi) is the administrative capital of the Qashqadaryo Region.
 It was once a fortress along the Silk Road caravan route running from Samarkand and Bukhara to present-day Afghanistan and India.
-Qarshi is located 100 km west of Shakhrisabz, 560 km from Tashkent at the foot of Kungurtau Hill in the Qashkadaryo river basin and has a population of about 200 000 people.
-Known as ancient times as Nakhshab and Nasad, the city has fascinate conquerors with its excellent geographical location, fertile land, plentiful pastures and pleasant weather.
+Qarshi is located 100 km west of Shakhrisabz, 560 km from Tashkent, at the foot of Kungurtau Hill in the Qashkadaryo river basin and has a population of about 200 000.
+Qarshi was known in the ancient times as Nakhshab and Nasad and the city has fascinated conquerors with its excellent geographical location, fertile land, plentiful pastures and pleasant weather ever since.

-Today the city serves as a railway junction, with industries processing agricultural raw materials and producing the most solid pileless carpets in Uzbekistan.
+Today Qarshi serves as a railway junction, with industries processing agricultural raw materials and producing the most solid pileless carpets in Uzbekistan.
 Stopping by the city you can check out the busy main bazaar and next to it renovated public square holding a scattering of abandoned medieval buildings.
-Furthermore, you can check out the monuments from different historical periods have been preserved in the city including Odina, a woman’s madrasah, Kok Gumbez, World War II Memorial and a domed structure for storing water and a unique old brick bridge over the Kashkadarya river.
+You can also check out the monuments from different historical periods that have been preserved in the city including Odina, a woman’s madrasah, Kok Gumbez, World War II Memorial and a domed structure for storing water and a unique old brick bridge over the Kashkadarya river.
 More information of highlights of Qarshi is written below.
 Qarshi area is also a home to several not well documented ancient fortress ruins.

 History of Qarshi

 Qarshi was conquered by Alexander the Great and later by Arabs and Mongols as most of the region.
 The name Karshi is obtained from the Turkic word for “fortification” and was likely coined in the 14th century when Amir Timur (Tamerlane) annexed the city to the Timurid Empire and ordered a fortified palace be built in the city.